SamanthaLew7/SamanthaLew7/README.md

-<h2 align="left">Hey there 👋!!!
-My name is Samantha and I'm a Statistical Data Science graduate, from Heriot-Watt University </h2>
+<h2 align="left">Hey there 👋!!! </h2>

 ###
 Welcome to my little corner of GitHub 🗂️✨.
+I'm Samantha, who's a Statistical Data Science graduate from Heriot-Watt University.
 I’m currently working on building a stronger portfolio to showcase my capabilities and to push myself to learn more along the way.

 I love exploring new tech skills, especially in data and analytics 📊.
 I recently participated in the WiDS Datathon 2025, where I developed a predictive model utilising brain imaging and demographic data.
 This experience sparked my interest in leveraging data for real-world insights.